ExistentialRobotics/CORSAIR/README.md

 |                            |                     |  Y   |   0.25   |   **4.12%**    |     23.02%     |     54.30%     |     68.38%     |

-The above registration results are affected by the quality of the predicted CAD model and the accuracy of the ground truth pose.
+The above registration results are affected by the quality of the predicted CAD model and the accuracy of the ground truth poses.
 To evaluate the registration more fairly with accurate ground truth and without the affect of bad object retrieval, please run the `evalution-shapenet.py` script. e.g.

 ```shell